 What is Lease Purchase?

-Regular, low monthly instalments with one large final payment: how financing a van on Lease Purchase compares with other types of finance
+Regular, low monthly instalments with one large final payment: how financing a car on Lease Purchase compares with other types of finance

-Lease Purchase, or LP, is one of the most affordable ways you can pay for a van, as it is available for used vehicles and comes with low monthly payments.
+Lease Purchase, or LP, is one of the most affordable ways you can finance a car as it is available for used vehicles and comes with low monthly payments.

 It's generally a cheaper option than Hire Purchase (HP), and can be more flexible than Personal Contract Purchase (PCP), as the monthly instalments and final payment can be widely adjusted.

-There are currently 141 vans available for sale on BuyaCar, with Lease Purchase finance arrangements starting from £205.04 per month.
+There are currently 90041 cars available for sale on BuyaCar, with Lease Purchase finance arrangements starting from £92.91 per month

 How does Lease Purchase work?